amf-paulinho/scriptdrop/README.md

 - [ ] Create a new entity in the database to track Orders (Business Workflow)

-- [ ] Finish the functionality the able User to enter a list of items that compose an Order
+- [x] Improve a bit the functionality the able User to enter a list of items that compose an Order.
+What we have right now, basicly shows the concept.
+But it is pretty much well done.

+- [ ] Make Order feature more real, including fields like: Order Date

 # How could we change the project to be more interesting?
 ## For sure this Challange was well desing!